-Experience and Expertise Mr Yap has over 20 years' experience in investment banking and corporate finance with qualifications of a Bachelor of Economics and a Master of Business Administration from Monash University.
+The state of the s Experience and Expertise Mr Yap has over 20 years' experience in investment banking and corporate finance with qualifications of a Bachelor of Economics and a Master of Business Administration from Monash University.
 Mr Yap is also currently the Director of Business Development and Advisor to the Chairman of TA Enterprise Berhad, a company listed on the Kuala Lumpur Stock Exchange.
-Other Current Directorships of Listed Companies None Former Directorships in the Last 3 Years of Listed Companies None Interests in Shares and Options Nil directly held
+Other Current Directorships of Listed None Companies Former Directorships in the Last 3 Maria